 WhatsApp is the world’s most popular messaging service, allowing users to share moments with friends, family and acquaintances 24 hours a day, seven days a week – in real time.
 But the announcement of recent weeks and the news from Hamburg’s data protection commissioner Johannes Caspar are detracting from all the chat fun – or are they? read more

 A “publicly accessible area” within the meaning of Section 6b of Germany’s Federal Data Protection Act (BDSG) is an area which anyone can enter.
 Any restrictions on access, such as entrance tickets or proof that a person has reached the age of majority, are of no relevance to this definition. read more

 On 17 May 2016 Hamburg’s regional court, the Landgericht Hamburg (LG Hamburg), decided that Jan Böhmermann must in future refrain from uttering large parts of the abusive poem he recently performed.
 The court has now published the reasons for its decision. read more

 Traders are required to provide an easily accessible link to the website of the online dispute resolution platform.
 This applies to all vendors who conclude B2C sales contracts and/or B2C service contracts by electronic means. read more

-The Leipzig-based law firm Spirit Legal LLP advises domestic and foreign businesses with an international focus.
+The Leipzig-based law firm Spirit Legal advises domestic and foreign businesses with an international focus.
 Our core consulting expertise is in the areas of e-commerce, corporate, competition, trademark, IT and data protection law.
 When it comes to legal matters, our industry experience makes us the ideal specialists for start-ups, travel companies and the hotel industry.